theworld36/fullStackWebDevelopment/part2/15 Project 2/Activities/01-Stu_Create-Repository/README.md

 # Create Repository

-In this activity we will create a group project repo and add group members as collaborators.
+In this activity we create a group project repo and add group members as collaborators.

 ## Instructions